2022 Michigan House of Representatives election

 An election was held on November 8, 2022, to elect all 110 members to Michigan's House of Representatives.
 The election coincided with elections for other offices, including governor, State Senate and U.S. House of Representatives.
-Democrats won control of the chamber for the first time since 2008.
+Democrats won a majority of 56 out of 110 seats, winning control of the chamber for the first time since 2008.

 Predictions

 Background

 This was the first election to take place after redistricting based on the 2020 United States census.
-Following the approval of a voter-initiated constitutional amendment in 2018, the responsibility for legislative and congressional reapportionment was transferred from the state legislature to the Michigan Independent Citizens Redistricting Commission, a 13-member citizens commission.

-In the 2020 Michigan House of Representatives election, the Michigan Republican Party had narrowly retained their majority of the chamber.
+Following the approval of a voter-initiated constitutional amendment in 2018, the responsibility for legislative and congressional reapportionment was transferred from the state legislature to a 13-member citizens commission.
+Many blamed the maps drawn by Republicans after the 2010 census for enabling the party to maintain control of the legislature throughout the decade despite losing the statewide popular vote multiple times.
+In 2020, the Republican Party had narrowly retained their majority of the chamber.

-Marginal districts

-The following districts would be considered marginal seats prior to redistricting.

-Republican-held targets

-These Republican-held districts were the most vulnerable to Democratic challengers.

-Democratic-held targets

-These Democratic districts were the most vulnerable to Republican challengers.
+Results

+Despite expectations that Republicans would maintain control, Democrats gained three seats, giving them a majority of 56 out of 110 seats and winning control of the chamber for the first time since 2008.
+Simultaneously with Democrats gains in the state senate, winning control of that chamber the first time since 1984, and Governor Gretchen Whitmer winning re-election, Democrats won a trifecta in the state for the first time in 40 years.
+Democrats benefited from a more favorable map than they had in the previous decade, as well as the down-ballot effects of Whitmer's victory and the passage of a referendum on abortion rights.